fchauvel/rpp/README.md

 ### Project Team

-RPP also accepts a description of the team, that this, the persons assigned to the projects with their roles.
+RPP also accepts a description of the team, that this, the persons assigned to the projects with their roles (see the [team schema][team-schema]).
 Here is an excerpt of the EPIC team description.

 ```yaml